codelingo/docs/docs/getting-started.md

 # Getting Started
 <br/>
 ## Introduction
-The guide provides instructions and documentation for installing and integrating with CodeLingo.
+This guide provides instructions and documentation for:
+- installing the CodeLingo command line interface (CLI)
+- configuring CodeLingo for your repositories
+- integrating CodeLingo into your workflow

+For information about writing and discovering Tenets, please see the [Tenet guide](concepts/tenets.md)

 ### Installation